HORIZON EIC NaV1.5-CARED: Julien Barc (2023 – 2028)

 CORNEC Marine, GenoA, Nantes

-CHARPENTIER Flavien, DE WAARD Michel, l’institut du Thorax, Nantes
+CHARPENTIER Flavien, DE WAARD Michel, l’institut du thorax, Team II, Nantes

 DIECKE Sebastian, MDC Berlin